 Salzburg is one of Europe’s most historic and beautiful cities.
 So, it’s no wonder that the busy Altstadt, or old town, was declared a UNESCO World Heritage Site in 1997.
 It centers on a narrow, pedestrian street called Getreidegasse full of local boutique and antique shops.
 Many visitors stay in Salzburg Airbnb properties in this famous neighbourhood to visit Mozart’s birthplace and enjoy exhibits from the composer’s childhood.

-In the picturesque Domquartier you’ll find the domed Salzburg Cathedral, a 17th century gem.
+In the picturesque Domquartier, you’ll find the domed Salzburg Cathedral, a 17th century gem.
 It’s also home to the Baroque Residence, a palace formerly occupied by the prince-archbishops of Salzburg.
 The walls are filled with priceless art including works by Rembrandt.
 Overlooking the incredible Altstadt is Hohensalzburg Fortress.
-You can reach the castle by trekking uphill on a steep path or take the funicular.
+You can reach the castle by trekking uphill on a steep path or taking the funicular.
 Once there guided tours are available and there are several opportunities to take in the sweeping views of the city.

 Another must-see attraction in the Altstadt is Mirabell Palace.
 The gardens surrounding the ornate structure were featured prominently in a scene of the 1965 musical, The Sound of Music.
-With so much to see and do in this incredible city it’s easy to see why it became a UNESCO site.
+With so much to see and do in this incredible city, it’s easy to see why it became a UNESCO site.

 Historic City Centre of Vienna

 The historic center of Vienna made it to the UNESCO World Heritage List in 2001 and it’s there for a reason.
 Even if the area of central Vienna is rather small, it is packed with attractions of big cultural and historical value.
-You can find amazing remnants of the past, especially three main periods.
+You can find amazing remnants of the past, especially the three main periods.
 The Middle Ages as seen in the Gothic St. Stephen’s Cathedral, Baroque palaces such as Hofburg, and the splendid 19th-century buildings located mostly along Ringstrasse surrounding the center.